Bartlesville Radio » News » PODCAST: Senator Daniels Explains New COVID-19 Counting Method

 Tom Davis

-As you previously heard here, the State of Oklahoma will be announcing a new methodolgy for counting COVID-19 cases as requested by Johns Hopkins University.
+As you previously heard here, the State of Oklahoma is announcing a new methodolgy for counting COVID-19 cases as requested by Johns Hopkins University.

 Senator Julie Davis tells Bartleville Radio she understands what is being requested but, at the same time, wants to see the dashboard data shown separately for lab tested cases and rapid test cases so as not to unnecessarily frighten citizens.